Thailand/Laos/Cambodia

 Morning:

 This morning, we cruise to a charming riverside village.
-Here, we explore the legendary Pak Ou Caves, home to thousands of small Buddha statues lovingly placed by pilgrims over the centuries.
-From this sacred site, we have the option to embark on a jungle trek through lush greenery, leading to the local village of Ban Muang Keo.
+Here, we will explore the legendary Pak Ou Caves, home to thousands of small Buddha statues lovingly placed by pilgrims over the centuries.
+From this sacred site, we have the choice to embark on a jungle trek through lush greenery, leading to the local village of Ban Muang Keo.
 For a more relaxed pace, a short boat ride will also take us to the village.
-In Ban Muang Keo, we witness the ancient art of distilling Lao-Lao, the traditional rice whiskey of Laos, under the guidance of a local villager, who has dedicated her life to mastering this craft.
-Here we will learn the secret of this time-honored technique and enjoy a tasting if we like.
+In Ban Muang Keo, we will witness the ancient art of distilling Lao-Lao, the traditional rice whiskey of Laos, under the guidance of a local villager who has dedicated her life to mastering this craft.
+We will learn the secret of this time-honored technique and enjoy a tasting if we like.

 Lunch: